💸💥 Black Friday: Economic highlight or problem?

 🔍🤔 3.
 Consumer deception

-- Misleading pricing strategies: Many offers are based on the recommended retail price (RRP), which is often well above the market price.
+- Misleading pricing strategies: Many offers are based on the manufacturer's suggested retail price (MSRP), which is often far above the market price.
 This makes discounts appear larger than they actually are.

-- Impulse purchases: Black Friday encourages the purchase of products that consumers don't really need.
-Neuroscientific research shows that discount promotions activate the reward system in the brain and encourage unplanned purchases.
+- Impulse buying: Black Friday encourages the purchase of products that consumers don't really need.
+Neuroscientific studies show that discount promotions activate the brain's reward system and lead to unplanned purchases.

 🌱🛒 4.
 Environmental impact

-- High CO2 emissions: The increased transport demand due to orders leads to a massive increase in CO2 emissions.
-In Europe alone, deliveries during Black Friday cause around 1.2 million tons of CO2 - almost twice as much as in a normal week.
+- High CO2 emissions: The increased transport requirements due to orders lead to a massive rise in CO2 emissions.
+In Europe alone, deliveries during Black Friday cause approximately 1.2 million tons of CO2 – almost twice as much as in a normal week.

 - Waste of resources: Many purchased products quickly end up in landfills or are returned and destroyed, causing enormous environmental costs.

-🌐📉 From an economic perspective, Black Friday generates more shifts than additional consumption
+🌐📉 From an economic perspective, Black Friday generates more shifting than additional consumption.

-From a business perspective, Black Friday is often a zero-sum game or even a losing proposition for smaller retailers and weakens retailers' price sovereignty in the long term.
-Economically, it generates more relocation than additional consumption.
-At the same time, through impulse purchases and environmental pollution, it not only harms society, but also sustainability.
-Companies could be more successful in the long term if they rely on fair prices and sustainable business models instead of short-term discount campaigns.
+From a business perspective, Black Friday is often a zero-sum game or even a loss-making venture for smaller retailers, and in the long run, it weakens the retail sector's pricing power.
+Economically speaking, it generates more shifting of purchasing power than additional consumption.
+At the same time, impulse purchases and environmental impacts harm not only society but also sustainability.
+Companies could be more successful in the long term if they focused on fair prices and sustainable business models instead of short-term discount campaigns.

-💼🛍️ Black Friday has nothing to do with the origins and goals of the actual sales
+💼🛍️ Black Friday has nothing to do with the origins and goals of the actual end-of-season sale.

-In the past, sales were strictly regulated and had a clear structure, which is very different from today's practice.
-Here are the key features of sales in the past:
+In the past, end-of-season sales were strictly regulated and had a clear structure that differs significantly from today's practices.
+Here are the key characteristics of end-of-season sales in the past:

-The tradition of sales in Germany began in 1909 with the introduction of the law against unfair competition (UWG).
-This law determined when and how sales could be conducted in order to regulate competition and provide guidance to consumers.
+The tradition of end-of-season sales in Germany began in 1909 with the introduction of the Act Against Unfair Competition (UWG).
+This law stipulated when and how end-of-season sales could be held in order to regulate competition and provide guidance for consumers.

-From 1950, summer and winter sales (SSV and WSV) were officially regulated by a regulation.
+From 1950 onwards, summer and winter sales (SSV and WSV) were officially regulated by a decree.
 They took place twice a year:

 - Winter sales: Last week of January to first week of February.

-- Summer sales: Last week of July to first week of August.
+- Summer sale: Last week of July to first week of August.

-The duration was limited to 12 working days at a time, and only seasonal goods such as clothing, shoes, leather goods and sporting goods were allowed to be discounted.
+The sale was limited to 12 working days at a time, and only seasonal goods such as clothing, shoes, leather goods, and sporting goods were allowed to be discounted.
 Other products such as electrical appliances or stationery were excluded.

-The aim was to clear inventory from the previous season to make room for new collections.
-It was primarily about seasonal items such as winter coats or summer clothing.
-These sales offered consumers the opportunity to shop cheaply at set times, which was a highlight of the year for many.
+The aim was to clear out stock from the previous season to make room for new collections.
+This primarily involved seasonal items such as winter coats or summer clothing.
+These sales offered consumers the opportunity to shop at discounted prices during designated times, which for many was a highlight of the year.

 🛒👕 3.
 Characteristics and process

-The sales were heavily advertised and attracted large crowds to stores.
-Scenes of crowded stores and tumultuous fights for bargains were not uncommon.
-Rummaging tables were a typical feature on which discounted goods were presented.
-Customers often had to get up early and fight through the crowds to get coveted items.
+The sales were heavily advertised and drew huge crowds to the stores.
+Scenes of overcrowded shops and chaotic scrambles for bargains were not uncommon.
+Bargain bins displaying discounted goods were a typical feature.
+Customers often had to get up early and fight their way through the crowds to snag coveted items.

-In 2004, legal restrictions on sales were lifted.
+In 2004, legal restrictions on end-of-season sales were lifted.
 Since then, retailers have been able to offer discounts at any time, regardless of season or product category.
-As a result, sales have lost their clear structure and discount campaigns now take place all year round.
+This has led to end-of-season sales losing their clear structure, and discount promotions now take place year-round.

 🕰️💰 Deregulation in 2004

-The previous sales offered a clear temporal structure and were firmly anchored in consumer habits.
-They served as an organized way for consumers to score seasonal bargains while retailers could clear out inventory.
-With deregulation in 2004, this tradition was lost, giving up clarity in favor of a constant culture of discounts.
+The earlier end-of-season sales offered a clear temporal structure and were firmly rooted in consumer habits.
+They served as an organized opportunity for consumers to snag seasonal bargains, while retailers could clear their stock.
+With deregulation in 2004, this tradition was lost, abandoning clarity in favor of a constant culture of discounts.

-A look at the history of sales in Germany illustrates the differences to Black Friday.
-Sales used to be regulated by law and served a clearly defined purpose: clearing inventory.
-This tradition offered advantages to both merchants and consumers that have largely been lost today.
+A look at the history of end-of-season sales in Germany highlights the differences to Black Friday.
+Previously, end-of-season sales were legally regulated and served a clearly defined purpose: clearing out stock.
+This tradition offered advantages to both retailers and consumers that have largely disappeared today.

-The introduction of the law against unfair competition in 1909 laid the foundation for regulated sales.
-Until deregulation in 2004, summer and winter sales were firmly anchored in the German retail landscape.
-These promotions took place twice a year and offered consumers transparent price advantages while retailers could make room for new goods.
+The introduction of the law against unfair competition in 1909 laid the foundation for regulated end-of-season sales.
+Until deregulation in 2004, summer and winter sales were firmly established in the German retail landscape.
+These sales took place twice a year and offered consumers transparent price advantages, while allowing retailers to make room for new merchandise.

 🌱 Practicality instead of consumerism

-Unlike Black Friday, the sales were limited to seasonal items and had a clear purpose.
-The aim was to offer winter coats or summer clothing at reduced prices - not to tempt consumers into making ill-considered purchases.
+Unlike Black Friday, the end-of-season sales were limited to seasonal items and had a clear purpose.
+The aim was to offer winter coats or summer clothing at reduced prices – not to entice consumers into impulsive purchases.

 🔄 Deregulation and its consequences

-With the lifting of legal restrictions in 2004, sales lost their structure.
-Since then, discount promotions can take place at any time, which has led to a constant presence of “bargains” and a dilution of the original idea.
-The associated consumer culture has further intensified in the form of promotions such as Black Friday.
+With the lifting of legal restrictions in 2004, the traditional end-of-season sale lost its structure.
+Discount promotions can now take place at any time, leading to a constant presence of "bargains" and a dilution of the original concept.
+The resulting consumer culture has intensified further in the form of events like Black Friday.

 💭 A critical reflection on Black Friday

-Black Friday exemplifies a consumer culture that is neither sustainable nor economically sensible.
-The short-term benefits for consumers and businesses are outweighed by long-term damage to the environment, working conditions and the structure of trade.
-Companies that focus on fair prices, sustainability and quality could be more successful than plunging into the downward spiral of discount madness.
+Black Friday exemplifies a consumer culture that is neither sustainable nor economically sound.
+The short-term benefits for consumers and businesses are outweighed by long-term damage to the environment, working conditions, and the structure of the retail sector.
+Companies that focus on fair prices, sustainability, and quality could be more successful than those that plunge into the downward spiral of discount frenzy.

-The key to a more sustainable economy is to promote appreciation for products and services.
-Avoiding destructive discount campaigns like Black Friday could be a first step towards establishing more economically and socially sensible structures in the long term.
+The key to a more sustainable economy lies in fostering appreciation for products and services.
+Abandoning destructive discount campaigns like Black Friday could be a first step towards establishing more economically and socially beneficial structures in the long term.

 📣 Similar topics